WilliamFreedman/time-game/README.md

 using moving platforms to position into narrow tunnels with freeze/hook start player falling onto bounce pad that activates laser room of lasers, few safe spots
+Elevator when you attach to a platform above you with the grapple and have to freeze/unfreeze to the timing of lasers that stretch across the elevator's path